Rhynd/NewTab_Extention/README.md

-# Custom New Tab Page Extension
+# Rhynd's Custom New Tab Page Extension

 This is a browser extension that overrides the default new tab page with a custom, feature-rich start page.
 It is designed with a dark, clean aesthetic inspired by Chrome's "Citron" theme and features a background from the game Star Citizen.